alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 The certificate of licensing status is for importing agents who must screen bids made by an international tender for licensed or unlicensed products (excluding specials).

 The certificate has a limit of 10 products and one country for each certificate.

-Details of the product name, dosage form, active ingredients and amounts should be the same as the medicine’s product licence (if it’s licensed).
+The product name, dosage form, active ingredients and amounts should be the same as the medicine’s product licence (if it’s licensed).

 ####How to apply